MicrosoftDocs/powerapps-docs/powerapps-docs/user/calendar-view.md

 The calendar view allows you to easily create a new row.

-1. Depending on your calendar view, do one of the following:
+1. Depending on your calendar view, create a new row:

    - On the **Month** view, double-click a date tile, in which you want to create a new row.